Skip to main content

 Hailey Latona

-Hailey is a sophomore studying math and economics with a minor in global studies.
+Hailey is a senior studying math and economics with a minor in global studies.
 She is interested in how behavioral economics appears in the workplace and how to promote economic development across cultures.

 Previous Cohen Fellows